Tools for estimating fake/non-prompt lepton backgrounds with the ATLAS detector at the LHC: Sources of fake/non-prompt leptons

 \section{Sources of fake/non-prompt leptons}

-The relative contributions of fake/non-prompt leptons from different sources to the sample of selected lepton candidates depend on the energy and spatial location of the candidate in the detector, the identification, impact parameter and isolation criteria applied, the overlap removal procedure, and the nature of the selected final state~(e.g.\ the presence or absence of bottom quarks).
+The relative contributions of fake/non-prompt leptons from different sources to the sample of selected lepton candidates depend on the energy and spatial location of the candidate in the detector, the identification, impact parameter and isolation criteria applied, the overlap removal procedure, and the nature of the selected final state~(e.g.\ the presence or absence of heavy-flavour hadrons).

 Figures~\ref{fig:composition_muons} and~\ref{fig:composition_electrons} present for illustration the relative contributions of the different sources of fake/non-prompt muons and electrons respectively, as a function of the transverse momentum of the candidate, as measured in MC simulated events.
-They are shown for two different processes: \ttbar production, leading to final states rich in heavy-flavour hadrons, and Drell--Yan production of \ee or \mumu pairs; for \ttbar events at least one of the top quarks is required to decay leptonically.
+They are shown for two different processes: \ttbar production, leading to final states rich in heavy-flavour hadrons, and Drell--Yan production of \ee or \mumu pairs; for \ttbar events at least one of the two $W$ bosons produced in the \ttbar decay is required to decay leptonically ($W\to\ell\nu$).
 For these particular figures, the reconstruction/ID of electron and muons and the general event selection follow those described in Ref.~\cite{SUSY-2018-09} for baseline lepton candidates, which correspond to rather loose criteria~(in particular, no isolation nor transverse impact parameter requirements are applied, and no overlap removal is done).
 For both processes, events are considered only if they contain a pair of reconstructed baseline leptons with identical charges, a signature for which fake/non-prompt leptons usually represent a non-negligible source of background.

 The \enquote{prompt \gam-conversion} category only includes electron candidates where the photon is separated by $\DeltaR>0.1$ from any generator-level high-\pt electron from the hard-scatter interaction~(photons emitted at smaller separation are generally reconstructed as part of the electron candidates).